-If you and your partner are having sex, don’t forget the post-coital spooning session.
+If you and your partner are sexually intimate, don’t forget the post-coital spooning session.
 Research tells us that couples who take time to cuddle and spend time being close after sex are more satisfied in the bedroom and with their relationships.
 (This included talking intimately with each other as well as snuggling, by the way.)
 Experts believe that the moments after sex are a sort of unique moment when it’s easy to amp up our relationships.
 Don’t miss out.

 By Carol Church, lead writer, SMART Couples, Department of Family, Youth and Community Sciences, University of Florida

 Floyd, K., Boren, J. P., Hannawa, A. F., Hesse, C., McEwan, B., & Veksler, A. E. (2009).
 Kissing in marital and cohabiting relationships: Effects on blood lipids, stress, and relationship satisfaction.
 Western Journal of Communication, 73, 113-133. doi: 10.1080/10570310902856071

 Heiman, J. R., Long, J. S., Smith, S. N., Fisher, W. A., Sand, M. S., & Rosen, R. C. (2011).
 Sexual satisfaction and relationship happiness in midlife and older couples in five countries.
 Archives of Sexual Behavior, 40(4), 741-753. doi:10.1007/s10508-010-9703-3

 Massagetherapy.com. (n.d.)
 Benefits of massage.
 Retrieved from http://www.massagetherapy.com/learn-more/benefits.php